Hillsborough, NH, Cuts Flow to the Wastewater Treatment Plant in Half With Effective Pipeline Inspection Management

 After about 1.5 years, looking for a software that would go beyond just organizing video footage digitally, the Town upgraded to PACP and MACP NASSCO-certified ITpipes.
 The software provider easily transferred consolidated footage and other collected information into the new software.
 Their new management software was critical to the success of Hillsborough’s ongoing rehabilitation program.
 Once the information is collected and securely managed, the software can create deliverables after work is performed, sharing information so engineers, treatment plant operators, owners, and others can review results.
 Filtering tools using PACP overall pipe ratings simplify this even further.
 With information easily available, Hillsborough prioritized their rehabilitation efforts, starting with projects that were easy, obvious, and less costly.

 The town tackled those larger points of infiltration and leaks for about five years, with localized points of trenchless rehabilitation.
 Trenchless Sewer Replacement could be a particularly good option to repair the sewer line, especially if you want it to be less intrusive.
 In pipelines that were structurally intact, more than 40 cured in place sectional point repairs were conducted in locations where grade 4 or 5 defects were identified by the software.
 In pipelines with more widespread damage, other, more appropriate, methods were used.
 With the use of SmartTabs and ESRI GIS software, pipe bursting was deemed the best rehabilitation method on streets with schools due to volume of traffic, capacity of the pipe, and the extent of defects throughout the pipe segment: the proximity of the defective pipe to the school was clearly visible on the screen.
-Pipe burst ing was also used to replace 8” vitrified clay pipe (VCP) on Mill Street for the same reasons.
+Pipe burst ing was also used to replace 8″ vitrified clay pipe (VCP) on Mill Street for the same reasons.
 Should there have also been a sewage leak cleanup required, more specialist equipment and a quick response time would have been paramount.
 Dutton says the results were noticeable immediately.